locize/blog/source/_posts/next-app-dir-i18n.md

 ![](result.gif)

-*🧑‍💻 The complete code of an example app can be found [here](https://github.com/i18next/next-app-dir-i18next-example).*
+*🧑‍💻 The complete code of an example app can be found [here](https://github.com/i18next/next-app-dir-i18next-example).
+And a TypeScript version [here](https://github.com/i18next/next-app-dir-i18next-example-ts).*

 ### 6. Bonus <a name="step-6"></a>